Sereno1710/feup-lbaw/er.md

 </td>
 <td>

-Autenticated users are able to deposit money into their account, follow auctions, bid in auctions and create their own auctions.
+Authenticated users are able to deposit money into their account, follow auctions, bid in auctions and create their own auctions.
 They are also able to manage their own profile.

 </td>
 </tr>